RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-31-flourish-open-source-conference-at-uic.markdown

 ---
 [Flourish](http://flourishconf.com) is an open source conference to be held at the University of Illinois at Chicago on Saturday, April 5, 2014.
 The conference is run by university students and tickets are free.

-Thank you, Flourish organizers, for inviting me to speak this year.
-UIC is where I first learned about open source, Linux, and the web.
-My appreciation for UIC extends beyond my CS degree.

 Why go to Flourish?
 Because...
 <!--more-->
 * You like open source.
 * You want to know more about open source.